Farscape-themed lapel pins

 If you have trouble with this form, try turning off any pop-up blocker you have running.
 With some browsers, pop-up blocking will prevent Paypal's shopping cart window from displaying.

 Feel free to mail me at the address below if you are unable to use Paypal, would prefer to pay by check or money order, are interested in large quantities, have questions about the pins or just want to chat.
-And if you'd like to know when the next pin is available, you can join my announcement mailing list by entering your address here:

 Take me home: Farscape convention notes: